-This national distinction is a continuation of Lincoln University's tradition of educating an impressive list of African-Americans who have distinguished themselves as doctors, lawyers, educators, businesspersons, theologians and heads of states.
-Many of Lincoln's international graduates have gone on to become outstanding leaders in their countries, including Nnamdi Azikiwe, '30, Nigeria's first president; Kwame Nkrumah, '39, first president of Ghana; Rev. James Robinson, '35, founder of Crossroads Africa, which served as the model for the Peace Corps; Sibusio Nkomo, Ph.D., '81, chairperson, National Policy Institute of South Africa; and Tjama Tjivikua, Ph.D., '83, First Rector of the Polytechnic of Namibia in Windhoek.
+Lincoln Univerity has educated an impressive list of African-Americans who have distinguished themselves as doctors, lawyers, educators, businesspersons, theologians and heads of states.
+Many of Lincoln's international graduates have gone on to become outstanding leaders in their countries, including Nnamdi Azikiwe '30, Nigeria's first president; Kwame Nkrumah '39, first president of Ghana; Rev. James Robinson '35, founder of Crossroads Africa, which served as the model for the Peace Corps; Sibusio Nkomo, Ph.D.
+'81, chair, National Policy Institute of South Africa; and Tjama Tjivikua, Ph.D.
+'83, First Rector of the Polytechnic of Namibia in Windhoek.